London Harry Potter studio tour expands with Gringotts Bank

 With crystal chandeliers and quills, ledgers and piles of wizard coins on goblin tellers’ desks, the set of Gringotts Wizarding Bank is the London attraction’s biggest expansion since it opened its doors in 2012.

 Also on show is the vault where villain Bellatrix Lestrange stored her valuables.
-There are rubberised golden treasures, costumes and restored prosthetics for the films’ goblin looks.
+There are rubberized golden treasures, costumes and restored prosthetics for the films’ goblin looks.

 “It was a real restoration process...to bring all of these back to life and back to kind of camera ready condition,” actor Warwick Davis, who played Gringotts employee Griphook, told Reuters during a press preview on Tuesday.